Skip to content

 Main Results

-Effect of Different Context Types on Response Behavior (Gemma3-27B, TriviaQA)
+Impact of Different Context Types on Response Behavior (Gemma3-27B, TriviaQA)

 Context Type Easy Accuracy Hard Accuracy Easy Refusal Rate Hard Refusal Rate

-No context ~90% ~0% ~3% ~12%
+No Context ~90% ~0% ~3% ~12%

-Relevant document 90.4% 65.2% 3.1% 7.0%
+Relevant Docs 90.4% 65.2% 3.1% 7.0%

-Distractor document 8.5% 0.7% 61.8% 74.2%
+Distractor Docs 8.5% 0.7% 61.8% 74.2%

-Random document 1.7% 0% 97.6% 98.1%
+Random Docs 1.7% 0% 97.6% 98.1%

-Performance in Multi-Document Settings
+Performance in Multi-Document Scenarios

 Context Combination Easy Accuracy Hard Accuracy

-Relevant only 90.4% 65.2%
+Relevant Only 90.4% 65.2%

-1 relevant + 3 distractors 82.6% 57.1%
+1 Rel. + 3 Dist.
+82.6% 57.1%

-1 relevant + 3 random 87.7% 60.2%
+1 Rel. + 3 Rand.
+87.7% 60.2%

-Distractor only 8.5% 0.7%
+Distractor Only 8.5% 0.7%

-Random only 1.7% 0%
+Random Only 1.7% 0%

 Ablation Study